krtx/alstat/README.md

 /status       41
 ```

-The first label can be used as a primary label: `-s` separates them
+The first label can be used as a primary label: `-sep` separates them
-and `-r` prints rates for each lines within the primary label.
+and `-rate` prints rates for each lines within the primary label.

 ```
-$ alstat -s -r -c 0 -l 'path:(/profile|/status)' -l status ./test.log
+$ alstat -sep -rate -c 0 -l 'path:(/profile|/status)' -l status ./test.log
 path      status  access   (rate)
 ---------------------------------
 /profile  200         24   40.68%